How we manage cookies on our Website

 We use functionality cookies to allow us to remember your preferences.
 For example, cookies save you the trouble of typing in your username every time you access our Website.

 We also use functionality cookies to provide you with enhanced services such as allowing you to watch a video online or comment on a blog.

 You can find more information about the individual first-party cookies we use and the purposes for which we use them in the cookie settings link above.

 We also use or allow third parties to serve cookies that fall into the three categories above.
-For example, like many companies, we enable third parties to serve cookies to help to identify fraudulent or non-human traffic on our Website.
+For example, like many companies, we use Cloudflare to help us manage our Website traffic.
 We also use Google Analytics to help us monitor our Website traffic.
+We may also enable third parties to serve cookies to help to identify fraudulent or non-human traffic on our Website.
 We may also use third-party cookies to help us with market research, revenue tracking, improving site functionality and monitoring compliance with our terms and conditions and copyright policy.